 A lot of consultants often find themselves labelled as mere developers.
 People refer to you as a developer and you find yourself going, “Well, actually, I’m a full stack/web/front-end developer and I work with the client to offer best solution fitting his needs”, which might not mean a whole lot to other non-developers, but basically, you’re in the camp of web development consultants.
 Keep up the good job!

 So what kinds of problems do consultants and developers deal with on a daily basis?
+What is the difference between consultant and developer?
 If you’re trying to decide whether to hire a consulting service or a development team, take a look at our tips below, maybe you already have somebody who meets the requirements.

-You need web development consultant if you don’t know…
+You need a web development consultant if you don’t know…

 1. …how to translate your business model into a web project